Police, LASTMA, FRSC compound Oshodo-Apapa Expressway gridlock - Vanguard News

 “There’s a huge pile of refuse on the road.
 It is going to be a major task for us to clean up that corridor.
 The infrastructure there is ready good to go.

 “We will start the enforcement as soon as possible.
-From Maza Maza up to Iba and Okokomaiko, there is lot of work that needs to be done.
-In this month of June ,they will be moving to site.
+From Maza Maza up to Iba and Okokomaiko, there is a lot of work that needs to be done.
+In this month of June, they will be moving to the site.

 “We are expecting that if we are able to get the financing it is something we are supposed to complete before the end of the year.